 - gum cancer

 Besides addiction, nicotine gum has been linked to side effects, such as

 - hair loss

 Vaping and the patch may be the two safest products since both can be controlled for dosage.
-But since nicotine is addictive, it’s not recommended for long-term use.
-Before trying nicotine as a treatment for UC, discuss this and other options with your doctor first.
+But since nicotine is an addictive substance, it’s not recommended for long-term use.
+Before trying nicotine as a treatment for UC, discuss it and other options with your doctor first.